TAPHN/SeaBoat/README.md

 # SeaBoat

-A ruby on rails app use to handle shipments between countries.
+A ruby on rails app used to handle shipments between countries.

 # Deployment instructions
 ```console